 Leading up to each dinner, our chefs visit local farms to see what is available to create a meal tailored to the best ingredients locally available on the day of each dinner.

 To register for our Farm-to-Table Dinners, click the date you are interested in and follow the online registration instructions.
-Dinner will begin at 6 p.m. and the September and October dinners will begin at 5 p.m., at the Stone Barn at Sebago Lake, 289 Whites Bridge Road in Standish.
+Dinner will begin at 6 p.m. at the Stone Barn at Sebago Lake, 289 White Bridge Road in Standish.